 A few weeks ago, we announced that our best-in-class engineering team had come up with the solution: an innovative, first-to-market option in the AdThrive Ads WordPress plugin that solves ad-related CLS issues.

-Since launching the updated plugin on April 7, we’re proud to report that publishers of all verticals, pageviews, and site designs are seeing dramatic improvements in their ad-related CLS score.
+Since launching the updated plugin on April 7, we’re proud to report that publishers of all verticals, pageviews, and site designs see dramatic improvements in their ad-related CLS scores.

-Here’s how three publishers in the AdThrive community are seeing great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!
+Here’s how three publishers in the AdThrive community see great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!